 Spend description.
 However, there

 are two key differences.
-First, rather than proving that the note was included
+First, rather than checking the note’s

 nullifier against the global nullifier set and marking it as spent, the